lostflux/tse/crawler/README.md

 ### Functionality

-The crawler runs a [Breadth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) from the seed URL, identifying and saving webpages that fit a pre-specified criterion.
+The crawler runs a [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) from the seed URL, identifying and saving webpages that fit a pre-specified criterion.
 The idea is to later be able to index the saved directories, query, and find webpages.

 To build, run `make`.